Imagine looking at your website through a fortune-telling crystal ball.

 And the changes don’t stop there.

-Advertisements—which are the lifeblood of Google—will continue to reinvent themselves in 2018 and beyond.
+Advertisements—which are the lifeblood of Google—will continue to reinvent themselves in the coming years.

 Gone are the days when ads on top of search results had bold texts and contrasting colors.
 Today, they’re less aggressive and blend perfectly with their surroundings.

 The logic is simple: The more these ads resemble search engine results, the more likely users will click on them.

 With more attention being put on elements other than search engine results, it will be more difficult than ever to get decent click and conversion rates.

 In fact, it’s estimated that only 66% of Google searches result in a click, with the remaining 34% getting a horrendous zero click rate.

 In other words, ranking in the Top 10 search results is no longer wishful thinking; it’s now everyone’s indispensable goal.